-Throughout its 37 year history, Theatre on the Edge has always taught improv workshops for the general public.
-Hundreds and hundreds of people have taken our classes, and we hear over and over again how much fun they are and how learning improv has helped people in their workplace and in their social life.
+Throughout its 37 year history, Theatre on the Edge has always taught improv classes for the general public.
+Hundreds and hundreds of people have taken our courses, and we hear over and over again how much fun they are and how learning improv has helped people in their workplace and in their social life.

 Even if you’re never planning to perform, these courses are great for boosting your self-confidence, opening up your creativity, and improving your ability to think and react spontaneously.

 The classes are designed to be relaxing, stimulating and always supportive.
 We create an environment where you feel safe taking risks and trying new things.
 Above all, they’re a lot of fun!